medcomdk/dk-ehmi-eas/input/pagecontent/Use-case-4.md

     http://medcomehmi.dk/ig/dk-ehmi-eas/StructureDefinition/EasMessagingOrganization

-# Error use cases for use case 4
+# Important error use cases for use case 4

 - error use case 4a - SOR-Information does not exist
 - error use case 4b - EER-ReceiverData does not exist